 As soon as one bed was placed, another consignment Posey Bed was delivered assuring a product was readily available for the staff.
-Staff members attempted to contact the patient's family, if known, before placement in the Posey Bed and to either provide them with an informational booklet with a picture of the Posey Bed or explain the bed and justification for its use over the phone.
+Staff attempted to contact the patient's family, if known, before placement in the Posey Bed and either provide them an information booklet with a picture of the Posey Bed or explained the bed and justification for use of the bed over the phone.